R3BRootGroup/R3BRoot/neuland/docs/neuland_container.md

 ### Conda environment

-It's helpful to develop the program in a conda environment, where the python version is matched well with the %ROOT version.
+It's helpful to develop the program in a Conda environment, where the python version is matched well with the %ROOT version.
 The `r3broot` image already contains some convenient command for this situation.

-To initialize the conda environment and download all the packages, do
+To initialize the Conda environment and download all the packages, do

 ```bash
 ./r3broot init-conda
 ```

-This command will install mini-conda folder `~/miniconda3` in your home folder and create an conda environment named `r3bdev`.
+This command will install mini-conda folder `~/miniconda3` in your home folder and create a conda environment named `r3bdev`.
 This step need to be done only once.

 Next, to open a jupyter lab server, simply do: